ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 15 - React Intro.md

 	- Application Setup & Compilation
 - At this point we have all the concepts we need
 - Today, we learn about React!
+- More Specifically, we'll be covering
+	- What React is (and is not)
+	- Core Concepts
+	- React Setup and Configuration
+	- React Components
+	- JSX
+	- Component State (`this.state = {}`)
+	- React CLI

 ## What is React?